pivotal-jack-moon/gpfarmer/README.md

 [ Prerequisite ]
 MacOS or Fedora/CentOS/RHEL installed with ansible
-At least three supported OS should be prepared with configuring yum repository
+At least three supported OS should be prepared with yum repository configured

 [ How to prepare ansible host to run gpfarmer ]
 * MacOS